neverlless/taskshed/README.md

             "time": "03:00",
             "days_of_week": "Mon,Wed,Fri",
             "is_recurring": true,
-            "description": "Daily backup of the database
+            "description": "Daily backup of the database"
         }
     ]
     ```